30 Day Social Media Detox Challenge: How To and Benefits

 people holding phones

-FOMO (fear of missing out) plays a major role in why we are hesitant to take a social media break.
+FOMO (fear of missing out) makes it hard for us to take social media breaks.
 We fear we will miss important updates, events, activities, or news.

 Let people know you will be taking a break.
 Either post this to social media or send a text to those important to you.
+Tell them you want to be contacted personally if something is going on.

-8. Create a separate business social media account
+8. Create a separate business account

 Use the challenge to completely detox from your personal account.
-Then, only use the business account for ways that will benefit work.
+Then, only use the business account for ways that benefit work.

 9. Plan new ways to spend your extra time